Program (the order of the speakers might change):

 - Andrew Blanton is a media artist and percussionist.
 He received his BM in Music Performance from The University of Denver (2008) and a Masters of Fine Arts in New Media Art at the University of North Texas (2013).
 He is currently an Assistant Professor of Digital Media Art at San Jose State University in San Jose California teaching data visualization and a Research Fellow in the UT Dallas ArtSciLab in Dallas Texas.
 His current work focuses on the emergent potential between cross-disciplinary arts and technology, building sound and visual environments through software development, and and building scientifically accurate representations complex data sets as visual and sound compositions.
 Andrew has advanced expertise in percussion, creative software development, and developing projects in the confluence of art and science.

-- Juniper Harrower (UC Santa Cruz) studies the complexities of species interactions under climate change as both an ecologist and an artist.
-As a PhD student in Environmental Studies at UC Santa Cruz, her research focuses on the interactions between Joshua trees, their soil fungi, and moth pollinators in Joshua Tree National Park.
-She uses current science methods and multi-media art practices to investigate the outcomes of human influence on ecological systems.
-By approaching her study system through art and science, she hopes to better understand the form and function of the organisms as well as to share with others the hidden beauty of these threatened species interactions.
-Through this work she aims to encourage dialogue around social and environmental issues, to contribute to science theory, and to make thoughtful recommendations for policy and management.
+- Juniper Harrower studies the complexities of species interactions under climate change as both an ecologist and an artist.
+As a PhD candidate in Environmental Studies at UC Santa Cruz, her research focuses on the symbiotic interactions between Joshua trees, their soil fungi, and moth pollinators in Joshua Tree National Park.
+She uses current science methods and a multi-media place based art practice to investigate the outcomes of human influence on ecological systems.
+By approaching her study system through art and science, she hopes to better understand the form and function of the organisms she studies as well as share the hidden beauty of these threatened species interactions with others.
+Harrower's research is published in both science and art scholarly journals, and has contributed to shaping environmental policy and advising the Department of Fish and Wildlife's review of Joshua trees for endangered species status.
+Her work is exhibited locally and internationally in galleries and museums, and her research and artistic products have received broad exposure in popular media such as National Geographic, the associated press, podcasts, music festivals and conferences.

 - Piero Scaruffi is a cultural historian who has lectured in three continents and published several books on Artificial Intelligence and Cognitive Science, the latest one being "The Nature of Consciousness" (2006).
 He pioneered Internet applications in the early 1980s and the use of the World-Wide Web for cultural purposes in the mid 1990s.
 His poetry has been awarded several national prizes in Italy and the USA.
 His latest book of poems and meditations is "Synthesis" (2009).
 As a music historian, he has published ten books, the latest ones being "A History of Rock and Dance Music" (2009) and "A History of Jazz Music" (2007).
 His latest book of history is "A History of Silicon Valley" (2011).
 The first volume of his free ebook "A Visual History of the Visual Arts" appeared in 2012.
 His latest book is "Intelligence is not Artificial" (2013).
 He has also written extensively about cinema and literature.
 He founded the Leonardo Art Science Evening Rendezvous (LASER) in 2008.
 Since 2015 he has been commuting between California and China, where several of his books have been translated.